Table of Contents

 It’s quite a statement to make and even to mention quite boldly.
 But it is truly possible because the market is a zero-sum game.
 A trader could arrive at the arena to buy from sellers and sell to buyers.
 This means a trader would need someone to do the exact opposite of him/her at the same time.
-So imagine that you do a trade.
+So imagine that you make a trade.
 In a sense, you would like to succeed at the expense of the person you have done the trade with.
 You will think that you are the winner while he/she is the loser.
-But in the other trader’s mind, he/she is the winner and you are the loser.
-So who is correct?
+But in the other trader’s mind, he/she is the winner, and you are the loser.
+So, who is correct?

 Common knowledge could then definitely be a trap because there are different types of participants in the market.
 Most of us are simple traders with no ability to affect market prices or market moves.
 This is because our money is not heavy enough to affect large liquidated markets.

 However, there are some who can affect the price and influence the market.
 This is the game of the large institutions.
 They have huge capital, which can move markets by placing orders, which will cause a reaction in price.
 They can make impressions, all kinds of traps, and false momentum games around common knowledge.

 Common knowledge is pretty much all the ideas that are thrown around in classrooms and the simple/beginner’s market education.
 Basically, it’s Fibonacci, trend lines, daily pivot levels around moving averages like MA200 and EMA100, etc.